sirofwalls/crispy-giggle/README.md

 - I lied... i am using the color scheme a little... yay!
 - Aparently i had a typo in this file and my Desktop was not configured correctly so GitHub Shows my first 2 commits as unverified... oh JOY!
 - The basic Info Section component is complete and 100% reusable and editable!
 I want to try to make the Blog picture more dynamic and show the latest post instead of a picture in the future.
 I'll worry about that after i get the posting process down.
+- I am starting to really like the reusable component with the data file and conditional formatting aspect.
+I already liked the component concept, but making it even more dynamic has been a challenge that i am loving!
+I am still bad at CSS though... more work on that to come!
+- I over thought the navbar and followed a tutorial a little too much with it...
+If i had a larger site it would be nice.. but i dont need that many links in the footer so there is going to be a lot of unused code... im ready for all the warnings!
+I also dont have that much Social Media so that will be underutilized.